-Read our 2016 Report Card for Menéndez.
+Read our 2020 Report Card for Menendez.

-Robert “Bob” Menéndez sits on the following committees:
+Robert “Bob” Menendez sits on the following committees:

 Senate Committee on Banking, Housing, and Urban Affairs

-- Member, Subcommittee on Securities, Insurance, and Investment
+- Securities, Insurance, and Investment subcommittee Chair

 - Senate Committee on Finance